quhongxin/Sencha-Touch-Demo/app/controller/Readme.md

-This folder contains the controllers
+This folder contains the controllers.